How to Recognize and Break a Trauma Bond

 How to Break a Trauma Bond

-A trauma bond is formed by the pervasive psychological and emotional abuse perpetuated by the abuser.
+A trauma bond forms from the pervasive psychological and emotional abuse perpetuated by the abuser.
 This manipulation creates strong feelings of attachment and longing, making it difficult to separate from the relationship.
-If you find yourself in a trauma bonded relationship, it’s important to reach out for help and support.
+It’s important to reach out for help and support if you believe you are in a trauma bond.
 Share about your experiences with family and friends and seek professional help through counseling.

 You can also reach out to the National Domestic Violence Hotline for additional resources: 800-799-7233.